awestover/thoughts/content/5 years.md

 However, the reality is, even if you didn't think this, you'd be a fool to assign Pr(yourself dying in the next 50 years) < 10\%.
 Heck, Pr(extinction) per year has probably been pretty high since the end of WW2.
 [[nukes xrisk thoughts]]

+That is to say, this isn't a completely novel problem.

+> Q: Is that supposed to make it better somehow? \
+> A: no, although it is kind of saying that you can't blame the whole problem on just AI.

+Anyways, this reminds me of a quote from [the greatest literary work of 2024](https://nathan-sheffield.github.io/jekyll/update/2024/04/23/faust-reconstructed.html)
+> "The proof is left to the reader as an exercise.
+The battle is worth it, Johann."

+To explain this quote I will just give a Brandon Sanderson quote:
+> Things only have the value we give to them.
+And likewise, actions can be worth whatever we decide them to be worth.

+Well, if we have one decade, or one week, or even just one day.
+Then I'd advocate for filling the day with conscious experience.